tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 // Hey Tom, the total value of your order is $12.30.
 Thank you for shopping at Cider Utopia.
 ```

-- There is no operator between `formatCurrency` and the `\``.
+- There is no operator between `formatCurrency` and the `` ` ``.
 - It is a special kind of function call, called a tagged template string / tagged template literal.
-- You are declaratively tagging this string to say before it finishes process it with the function `formatCurrency`.
+- You are declaratively tagging this string to say before it finishes, process it with the function `formatCurrency`.

 ```js
 function formatCurrency(strings, ...values) {